rferg/tandem-blog-posts/rails-mediator/part-2-domain-events/article.md

 And that's it!
 We've removed the direct dependency on `Notification` from `Tag` and made this side effect explicit.
 We can now change the behavior of this event side effect without touching the `Tag` class.
 Additionally, if we wanted more things to happen when `PostTagged` fires, we can easily add more handlers for this event, since events are `Mediate::Notification`s, which can have multiple handlers.
 Another nice effect of this decoupling is that we can also test `Tag` and `PostTaggedHandler` in isolation, making our tests more focused and easier to maintain.

 In the [next and final part of this series](../part-3-crosscutting-and-tradeoffs/article.md) we'll look at how using a mediator can help improve implementations of cross-cutting concerns, like logging or authorization.
-We'll also consider some of the general tradeoffs of using a mediator to organize Rails applications.
+We'll also consider some of the general trade-offs of using a mediator to organize Rails applications.